-Concerted measurement of tree-rings and leaf drought tolerance traits of emerging importance (Medeiros et al., 2019; Scoffoni et al., 2014; Bartlett et al., 2016a) allowed novel insights into the role of drought tolerance traits in shaping drought response.
+Concerted measurement of tree-rings and leaf drought tolerance traits of emerging importance in the published literature (Medeiros et al., 2019; Scoffoni et al., 2014; Bartlett et al., 2016a) allowed novel insights into the role of drought tolerance traits in shaping drought response.
 The finding that PLAdry and πtlp can be useful for predicting drought responses of tree growth (Fig. 4; Table 1) is both novel and consistent with previous studies linking these traits to habitat and drought tolerance.
 Previous studies have demonstrated that πtlp and PLAdry are physiologically meaningful traits linked to species distribution along moisture gradients (Maréchaux et al., 2015; Fletcher et al., 2018; Medeiros et al., 2019; Rosas et al., 2019; Simeone et al., 2019; Zhu et al., 2018), and our findings indicate that these traits also influence drought responses.
 Furthermore, the observed linkage of πtlp to Rt in this forest aligns with observations in the Amazon that πtlp is higher in drought-intolerant than drought-tolerant plant functional type.
 Further, it adds support to the idea that this trait is useful for categorizing and representing species’ drought responses in models (Powell et al., 2017).
 Because both PLAdry and πtlp can be measured relatively easily (Bartlett et al., 2012; Scoffoni et al., 2014), they hold promise for predicting drought growth responses across diverse forests.
 The importance of predicting drought responses from species traits increases with tree species diversity; whereas it is feasible to study drought responses for all dominant species in most boreal and temperate forests (e.g., this study), this becomes difficult to impossible for diverse tropical forests where most species do not form annual rings (but see Schöngart et al., 2017 for a review of progress in tropical dendroecology).
 A full linkage of drought tolerance traits to drought responses would be invaluable for forecasting how little-known species and whole forests will respond to future droughts (Powell et al., 2017; Christoffersen et al., 2016).